 Is the local education agency (LEA) required to continue to provide a free appropriate public education (FAPE) to students with disabilities during a school closure caused by a COVID-19 outbreak?

-Currently, according to recent guidance provided by the U.S. Department of Education (DOE), if a student who has an IEP or 504 plan and is required or advised to stay home by public health authorities or school officials for an extended period of time because of COVID-19, provision should be made to maintain education services.
+According to last year’s guidance provided by the United States Department of Education (USDOE), if a student who has an IEP or 504 plan and is required or advised to stay home by public health authorities or school officials for an extended period of time because of COVID-19, provision should be made to maintain education services.

-If an LEA is not able to provide any educational services to students, then it is not required to provide special education services but may be required to retroactively offer compensatory services once school resumes.
+One year into the pandemic, that guidance remains unchanged.
+If an LEA is not able to provide any educational services to students, then it is not required to provide special education services.
+That said, the LEA may be required to retroactively offer compensatory education and services once school resumes.

 If an LEA continues to provide educational opportunities to the general student population during a crisis, it “must ensure that students with disabilities also have equal access to the same opportunities, including the provision of FAPE.”

-The Department understands that there may be exceptional circumstances that could affect how a particular service is provided.
-If a student does not receive services after an extended period of time, the student’s IEP Team, or appropriate personnel under Section 504, must make an individualized determination whether and to what extent compensatory services are needed consistent with the respective applicable requirements, including to make up for any skills that may have been lost.
+The USDOE allows for the possibility that there may be exceptional circumstances that affect how a particular service is provided.
+However, that does not relieve LEAs from their responsibility to provide services indefinitely.
+If a student does not receive services for an extended period of time, the student’s IEP team, or appropriate personnel under Section 504, must make an individualized determination whether and to what extent compensatory services are needed consistent with the respective applicable requirements, including to make up for any skills that may have been lost.

 What is Compensatory Education?

-Compensatory education is services that are awarded to students with IEPs to make up (compensate) for services they lost.
+Compensatory education consists of services that are awarded to students with IEPs to make up (compensate) for services they lost.
 This can happen when the appropriate services were not provided in a timely manner or at all.
-These services would be made up in a way that meets the student’s individual need such as doubling a weekly service.
+These services would be made up in a way that meets the student’s individual needs such as doubling a weekly service.
 Services can also be made up at a later date.
-As noted in the U.S. DOE federal guidance, this approach may be used in connection with COVID-19 school closures in some circumstances.
+As noted in the US DOE’s federal guidance, this approach may be used in connection with COVID-19 school closures in some circumstances.